Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 4, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks, Thursday, September 25
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for CFB, NFL picks on Friday, September 26

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The Seattle Seahawks and Arizona Cardinals kick off the NFL Week 4 schedule on Thursday Night Football with a key NFC West matchup.
-The Cardinals and Seahawks boast 2-1 records and trail the first-place San Francisco 49ers (3-0).
+Week 5 of the college football season continues with a number of marquee matchups on Friday and Saturday, while the NFL Week 4 slate features 13 games on Sunday and two on Monday.
+On Friday, No. 8 Florida State opens ACC play on a short week and a trip to Virginia, while Big 12 action sees 24th-ranked TCU battling Arizona State.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Sam Darnold powers the Seattle offense, a year after leading the Minnesota Vikings to the postseason.
-He will be opposed by Arizona veteran quarterback Kyler Murray.
-The sports schedule on Thursday also includes a 12-game MLB slate to consider.
+With J.J.
+McCarthy out, it will be Carson Wentz leading the Minnesota Vikings against Aaron Rodgers and the Pittsburgh Steelers from Croke Park in Dublin, Ireland.
+The sports schedule on Friday also includes a 15-game MLB slate, two WNBA playoff games and numerous European soccer matches to consider.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.